yanghuaxuan/Easy-Tunneler/README.md

 # Features
 - 🤖 Create and automatically manage SSH tunnels, automatically rebooting tunnels on timeouts
 - 🍃 Clean, responsive, and performant UI created in Vue.js
+- 🔒 Based on OpenSSH, the most widely used and audited SSH implementation in the world.
+Also does not require root privileges to function
 - ⚡ Designed to be ran daily on phones; uses little to no resources!

 # Building from Source